OpenHumidistat: Humidity-controlled experiments for everyone: Hardware description

 The CV is the sum of the three principal components of the PID controller: the proportional term, which is given by the instantaneous error between the PV and SP; the integral term, which is given by the integral of the error over time; and the derivative term, which is given by the rate of change of the error with respect to time.
 Each term is multiplied by its respective gain ($K_{\rm p}$, $K_{\rm i}$, and $K_{\rm d}$), as expressed by the following equation:

-Here, $u(t)$ is the control variable and $e(t) = r(t) - y(t)$ is the error given by the difference between the SP and PV. $x$ is a bound variable within the integral.
+Here, $u(t)$ is the control variable and $e(t) = r(t) - y(t)$ is the error given by the difference between the SP ($r(t)$) and PV ($y(t)$). $x$ is a bound variable within the integral.
 In practice, in digital PID controllers, this continuous PID equation is discretised and the integral and derivative are approximated by finite difference methods. \cite{visioli_practical_2006}

 The PID controller can be augmented by a feed-forward action, which does not incorporate feedback, but tries to (partially) control the plant by using some pre-known model of it.
-An example of this is simply including the setpoint:
+An example of this is simply including the setpoint multiplied by a feed-forward gain $K_{\rm ff}$: